 Get specialized care if you need it.
 For example:

-Medicines do not cure ME/CFS.
+Medicines don't cure ME/CFS.
 But they can help relieve your symptoms.

-There are safe non-traditional treatments that can relieve pain and stress, ease muscle tension, help you feel better and healthier, and improve your outlook and quality of life.
+There are safe non-traditional treatments that can relieve pain and stress, ease muscle tension, and help you feel better and healthier.

 Some popular complementary treatments include: